Joe-Strain/Finite-Difference-Methods/README.md

 # Fortran90
-Code used for numerically solving the parallel plate problem.
-Four finite difference methods were investigated, their accuracy and efficiency of modelling the parallel plate problem were all analysed and compiled into a report.
+Code used for numerically solving the parallel plate problem (modeled as eliptic partial differential equations).
+Four finite difference methods were investigated; the accuracy and efficiency of each method was analysed and compiled into a report.

 Methods:
 * Crank-Nicholson,